 Kempton, PA 19529

 BAD FARM- Where We Don't Live Up To Our Name We are a family owned and operating dairy farm in Kempton, at the base of Hawk Mountain.
 We have a PA Raw Milk Permit which allows us to use our milk to make into delicious CHEESE.
 We have a huge selection of RAW MILK CHEESE that has been aged a minimum of 60 days.
-Yogurt, fresh mozzarella, marinated mozzarella, cottage cheese, cream cheese dips/spreads.
-Cage free brown eggs, and beef raised from our own holstein steers.
-We are in the process of putting a filler and capper in and planning on bringing RAW MILK soon after the summer market starts.
+Yogurt (drinkable sMOOthies, greek style and regular) fresh mozzarella, marinated mozzarella, cottage cheese, cream cheese dips/spreads.
+RAW MILK is sold at the market in gallons, 1/2 gallons or pints.
+Our capper and filler for our jugging plant was totally designed by our son, Bubba and got outstanding reviews by the PA State Inspectors.
+We are currently milking 90 Holsteins and crop farm 300 acres.
+All the crops that are raised on our farm are fed directly to our dairy herd.

-Our selections vary from week to week so be sure to stop by for FREE SAMPLES.
 Why call our farm BAD FARM you might ask?
-It stands for our initials Beth And Dave
+It stands for our initials Beth And Dave.
+Preorders are welcome for the market by emailing your order to Beth at firstname.lastname@example.org

 Blue Mountain Winery